Disaster Preparedness Checklist: 2 Steps for Business Recovery

 - Local public health agencies

 - Utility companies

 In order to have a clear understanding of what assistance they can provide, it is best to contact these groups and have a meeting with them.

-After the assessment, the next step is to create a comprehensive plan to mitigate the business impact that disasters can cause and recover business operations in the shortest possible amount of time.
+After the assessment, the next step is to create an emergency action plan to mitigate the business impact that disasters can cause and recover business operations in the shortest possible amount of time.
 Below are key elements that must be included in the plan.

 Before a disaster, the disaster preparedness kit checklist recommends that businesses train their workers for emergency preparedness.
 Also, missing safety equipment that is necessary for disasters should be completely available and accessible in the facilities.
 This way, trained workers can easily use the equipment and tools during emergencies.